FibGro/Azure-Synapse-Analytics-Taxi-Data-New-York/README.md

 <!-- * [License](#license) -->

 ## General Information
 This is part of learning process to get better understanding of using Azure Synapse Analytics.
-The process is followed the Udemy course.
 We will learn how to build a real world project using Azure Synapse Analytics.
 This course has been taught using real world data from NYC Taxi Trips data.
 Detail learning process:
 - Create SQL scripts and Spark notebooks in Azure Synapse Analytics